ARPA-SIMC/cosmo-model-training/doc/components.md

 The COSMO model can also take advantage of GPU accelerators with a specific version of the code, but this will not be covered here.

+### Operating system ###

+The system installation commands throughout this tutorial assume that the work is done on a CentOS 7 GNU/Linux system.

+It is possible to build a basic CentOS 7 system in a containerized environment as remarked in [README](../README.md) and work from within the container.

+It is also possible to follow the tutorial on a Debian GNU/Linux system, in that case all the installation commands (`yum install...`) should be skipped, and they should be replaced by the commands summarised in the [Debian container definition file](../debian-cosmo-build-run-process.def).

 [next](building_prerequisites.md)

 [up](README.md)